Kiuwan logo

 Kiuwan’s Open-Source Code Management Tools

 Kiuwan works with many of the world’s largest insurance, commercial, and finance organizations to help them develop secure applications.
-We offer an end-to-end application security platform to reduce all of your cybersecurity risks.
+We offer an end-to-end application security platform to reduce your cybersecurity risks.
 Integrating Kiuwan into your current DevSecOps pipeline will automate your security processes so you can detect vulnerabilities in minutes.
-We are compliant with all security standards and offer tailored packages to mitigate your cyber risk within the SDLC.
+We comply with all security standards and offer tailored packages to mitigate your cyber risk within the SDLC.

 Software Composition Analysis